TAKE-A-LOOK-G20 promises to tread carefully with policy exits

-The Group of 20 nations pledged on Saturday to put growth before austerity,
+The Group of 20 nations, wary of renewed market volatility, pledged on Friday

-seeking to revive a global economy that "remains too weak" and adjusting

-stimulus policies with care so that recovery is not derailed by volatile
+to shift policy carefully and communicate clearly as they seek to chart a course

 MAIN STORIES